Skip to main content

 What is type 1 diabetes?

 People with type 1 diabetes must take insulin daily.
-If left untreated, the excess sugar in the blood can cause severe damage to the body and may even be fatal.
+If left untreated, the excess glucose in the blood can cause damage to many different parts of the body over time.

 Causes